About Clare

 Qualifications, Training and Therapeutic Orientation

-Alongside my clinical training, I have significant experience with the public sector, having previously worked in senior roles across strategy, policy, communications, and organisational development - primarily across the social and justice sectors, including at the New Zealand Treasury.
+Alongside my clinical training and experience, I have significant experience with the public sector, having previously worked in senior roles across strategy, policy, communications, and organisational development - primarily across the social and justice sectors, including at the New Zealand Treasury.
 This background allows me to see both the big picture—the interconnectedness of things—and the deeply personal, inner aspect of our lives.

 The irony is that the very places we feel discomfort or shame are often where the greatest transformation happens.
 Our early experiences shape us profoundly, and while healing is our responsibility, we have, in many ways, inherited much of our psyche from the generations before us.